hanpham32/devkit-cli/README.md

 cd my-avs-project
 ```

+> Note: Projects are created with a specific template version.
+You can view your current template version with `devkit avs template info` and upgrade later using `devkit avs template upgrade`.

 > \[!IMPORTANT]
 > All subsequent `devkit avs` commands must be run from the root of your AVS project—the directory containing the [config](https://github.com/Layr-Labs/devkit-cli/tree/main/config) folder.
 The `config` folder contains the base `config.yaml` with the `contexts` folder which houses the respective context yaml files, example `devnet.yaml`.

 ### 2️⃣ Configure Your AVS (`avs config`)

-Before running your AVS, you’ll need to configure both project-level and environment-specific settings.
+Before running your AVS, you'll need to configure both project-level and environment-specific settings.
 This is done through two configuration files:

 - **`config.yaml`**: Defines project-wide settings such as AVS name and context names.
 - **`contexts/devnet.yaml`**: Contains environment-specific settings for your a given context (i.e. devnet), including the Ethereum fork url, block height, operator keys, AVS keys, and other runtime parameters.